-- Those submitted by public LEAs must be signed electronically by the superintendent of the school district or a designee. - Applications submitted by regional Education Service Centers (ESCs) must be signed electronically by the executive director or a designee. - Applications submitted by open-enrollment charter schools must be signed electronically by the chief operating officer of the school or a designee. - Campuses and campus charter schools must apply through their public school district, and the application must be signed electronically by the superintendent or designee.
+- Those submitted by public school districts must be signed electronically by the superintendent of the school district or a designee. - Applications submitted by regional ESCs must be signed electronically by the executive director or a designee. - Applications submitted by open-enrollment charter schools must be signed electronically by the chief operating officer of the school or a designee. - Campuses and campus charter schools must apply through their public school district, and the application must be signed electronically by the superintendent or designee.